MTV Select: History

-MTV Select launched in 1996 after a similar series Dial MTV aired between 1996 and 1997 on MTV Europe.
+MTV Select launched in 1996 after a similar series, Dial MTV, which had aired between 1986 and 1991.
 Upon launch MTV Select was available across Europe on MTV Europe.
-As MTV began to regionalize the channel across Europe it launched regional versions of the program including MTV Select German, Italian, UK, and pan-European versions that aired on local MTV channels: MTV Germany, MTV UK and Ireland, MTV Italy and the original European channel MTV Europe.
-The program was created during a transitional period in MTV's history when it was moving away from music videos into other kinds of programming, and it was said that the channel is "in search of a new identity".
-Shows were increasingly being centered around recognizable personalities—UK version of MTV Select was led by Richard Blackwood, described as MTV's "current brightest star", and Donna Air.
+As MTV began to localise the channel across Europe, it launched local versions of the program, including MTV Select German, Italian, UK, and pan-European versions that aired on local MTV channels: MTV Germany, MTV UK and Ireland, MTV Italy and the original European channel MTV Europe.

+The program was created during a transitional period in MTV's history when it was starting to move away from music videos into other kinds of programming, and it was said that the channel is "in search of a new identity".
+Shows were increasingly being centered around recognizable personalities — the UK version was led by Richard Blackwood, described as MTV's "current brightest star", and Donna Air.
 However only a marginal increase in viewership, from 0.9% to 1.1%, was recorded in 1998 in the UK.
 Regardless, toward the end of its runtime it was described in Digital Spy as "UK and Ireland's favourite music request show".

-MTV Select would later launch regional versions in Spain, France, Poland, and Romania.
+MTV Select would later launch versions in Spain, France, Poland, and Romania.

 MTV Networks Europe eventually replaced MTV Select with the US version of MTV TRL.
 Prior to MTV Select finishing MTV channels in Italy, Germany, UK and Romania already had their own versions of MTV TRL.

 MTV Select appeared on MTV Japan in 2000 and was later replaced.
 The show was reportedly a big hit on MTV India, where the show format was to telecast live user requests, received through phone calls or e-mails.
 For several years since its launch it was hosted by Rahul Khanna.

 With the launch of MTV Canada, a Canadian version of MTV Select aired on A-Channel, MTV Canada, and Toronto One.
 Hosted by Amanda MacKay and Brian Adler and taped in Vancouver, British Columbia, the show featured interviews with bands and singers, video requests, and a countdown of the ten songs that received the most votes at the Select website, starting at Number 10 on Monday and ending at Number 1 on Friday.
 When MTV Canada was rebranded as Razer, the show was renamed 969.

 MTV was one of the early adopters of SMS use during live shows.
 In 2001, the program was noted as one of the ways MTV hoped to capitalize on the "text messaging mania".
 It was said that the benefit of the interactive format, compared to the internet, is that viewers aren't dragged away from the TV.

 Today, most European MTVs no longer have live studio-based interactive request shows.